yeswanth08/log-api/README.md

 ## 🛠 Example API Usage

-Certainly!
-Here's how you can update the README file to include instructions for testing the API using Postman or another API client:

----

-## 🛠 Example API Usage

 ### ✅ Testing with Postman or API Client

 If you're facing issues with the length or formatting of `curl` commands, you can use **Postman** or another API client to test the API.